crs4/omero.biobank/docs/dev_manual/modelling.rst

 the **containerSlotLabelUK** and **containerSlotIndexUK** are two unique keys for the PlateWell object, each one is used to combine two different fields.
-In order to make easier to understand which field the key will combine, we add a comment with the used fields and the oderder used to combine fields values in order to obtain the key.
+In order to make easier to understand which field the key will combine, we add a comment with the used fields and the order used to combine fields values in order to obtain the key.

 Properties’ types